ProfMikeWood/ocean_modeling_book/_sources/getting_started/installing_gfortran.md

-# Installing gfortran and MPI
+# Installing gfortran and MPI on a Mac

 To run MITgcm, we will need a FORTRAN compiler